Frames, their relatives and reproducing kernel Hilbert spaces: Reproducing pairs and RKHSs

-We expect that similar results on $R(\Phi)$ as in Section \ref{sec:frames-and-redund} hold. \begin{conjecture} If $R(\Phi)<\infty$, then $(X,\mu)$ is atomic. \end{conjecture} The main difficulty is that there is no characterization of $\V_\Phi(X,\mu)$ which would allow to treat the problem in a similar manner than in Section \ref{sec:frames-and-redund} using \eqref{dir-sum-rp}.
+We expect that similar results as in Section~\ref{subsec:frames-and-redund} hold for this definition. \begin{conjecture} If $R(\Phi)<\infty$, then $(X,\mu)$ is atomic. \end{conjecture} The main difficulty is that there is no characterization of $\V_\Phi(X,\mu)$ that would allow to treat the problem in a similar manner than in Section~\ref{subsec:frames-and-redund} using \eqref{dir-sum-rp}.
 It is in particular not even clear if $\V_\Phi(X,\mu)$ is normable.

 Let us introduce the following vector space

 equipped with the inner product